akiidjk/DiscordCTFHelper/docs/RAD_en.md

 - **Parameters**:
   - `category_ctf_active`: Category in which the channels of active CTFs will be placed.
   - `category_ctf_archived`: Category into which the channels of archived CTFs will be moved.
-  - `minimum_role`: Minimum role required to be able to create and manage CTFs, based on the location of roles in the server.
+  - `role_manager`: Role required to be able to create and manage CTFs, based on the location of roles in the server.
 - **Functionality**:
-  - Sets the categories and minimum role required for future CTF creations.
+  - Sets the categories and the role required for future CTF creations.
   - If the configuration is completed correctly, the bot confirms with a message; if there is an error, it reports the problem to the user.

 ### Command `/create_ctf`